burrito-elixir/burrito/README.md

 * MSVC Runtime for the Erlang version you are shipping
 * Windows 10 Build 1511 or later (for ANSI color support)
 ##### Linux
-* Any distribution with glibc (gnu) (or musl libc)
-* libncurses-5
+* No runtime dependencies.
 ##### MacOS
-* No runtime dependencies, however a security exemption must be set in MacOS Gatekeeper unless the binary undergoes code-signing
+* No runtime dependencies. however a security exemption must be set in MacOS Gatekeeper unless the binary undergoes code-signing.

 ## Contributing
 #### Welcome!